-For students with advanced credit (AP, IB, A-level, or transfer course), advanced credit rules take precedence, according to the following guidelines:
+Students with advanced credit (AP, IB, A-level, or transfer course) should consult the guidelines below.

-- Students that scored a 4 or better on the higher-level International Baccalaureate (IB) mathematics exam are placed into MTH 162 and awarded credit for MTH 161 after completion of MTH 162 with a grade of C or better.
-Students can also opt for MTH 171, although no advanced credit is award with this options.
-No credit or advanced placement is granted for subsidiary level exams.
+- Students that scored a 4 or better in International Baccalaureate higher-level (IB-HL) mathematics are placed into MTH 162 and awarded credit for MTH 161.
+Students can also opt for MTH 171, although no advanced credit is awarded with this option.

 AP credit is given as follows:

 |One semester of credit